Sagebox/stdvisualsort/readme.txt

 (at https://github.com/Sagebox/sagebox/tree/master/Examples) - if it isn't in there yet, I will be putting it there in a couple days.

+This version is a little larger than 10 lines, as I added some elements to make it faster and easier to modify.

 This program shows how we can take a program -- such as a standard console program, or whatever -- and insert elements into it to get a nice real-time graphical display of what is going on.